 10 Fun Things To Do with Kids at South Street Seaport

-Although the Seaport can get crowded on summer weekends, it's one long party all season long with street performers, free outdoor music and more.
+Although the Seaport can get crowded on summer weekends, it's one long party all season long with street performers, FREE outdoor music and movies, and more.
 Next time you take a trip to the Seaport, bring your kids, bypass the bars and check out one of these fun finds.

-1. Ride a bike on the East River Bikeway or one of the other bike-friendly streets downtown.
-If you don’t have a bike, Blazing Saddles rents them for the whole family, even kids' bikes, tag-a-longs and tandem bikes.
+1. Ride a bike on the East River Greenway or one of the other bike-friendly streets downtown.
+If you don’t have a bike, Blazing Saddles rents them for the whole family, even kids' bikes, tag-a-longs and tandems.
 It's located right on Pier 17 and even offers fun guided bike tours over the Brooklyn Bridge.

 2. Take a seat outside on the decks of Pier 16.
 You'll see amazing views of the bridges and the East River that even little kids can appreciate.

-4. Take a tour of the studios at Little Airplane Productions, Inc. Kids will love to see how Small Potatoes, The Wonder Pets and other preschool television programs are made.
+5. Take a tour of the studios at Little Airplane Productions, Inc. Kids will love seeing how Small Potatoes, The Wonder Pets and other preschool television programs are made.

-7. Cruise the river on one of the many boat rides and tours that depart from the Seaport.
-Many of the historic tall ships you see docked at the pier go out through Manhattan by Sail or the South Street Seaport Museum.
+7. Cruise the river on a boat.
+Many of the historic tall ships you see docked at the pier go out through the South Street Seaport Museum.
 For more of a thrill, take the 30-minute Shark speedboat ride or go on a sightseeing cruise with the Circle Line or Water Taxi.

-9. Check out a museum While the South Street Seaport Museum on Fulton Street is currently closed due to ongoing Hurricane Sandy-related repairs, you can still visit its Water Street attractions including the Maritime Crafts Center, where you can watch pros carve wooden masterpieces, and the historic Bowne & Co.
+9. Check out a museum.
+While the South Street Seaport Museum on Fulton Street is still closed due to financial troubles caused by Hurricane Sandy, you can still explore many of its historic ships, as well as visit its Water Street attractions including the Maritime Crafts Center, where you can watch pros carve wooden masterpieces, and the historic Bowne & Co.
 Stationers.
-Due to all the damage sustained during Sandy, the museum is in more need of visitor support than ever so definitely drop by, make a donation if possible and sign up for the email list to stay informed about any updates.
+Due to all the damage sustained during Sandy, the museum is in more need of visitor support than ever so definitely make a donation if possible and sign up for the email list to stay informed about any updates.